 The production of pet food is highly regulated to ensure that it is of the utmost quality.
 European legislation, industry codes and guidance exist to help manufacturers fulfil their obligations to manufacture safe pet food.
-As an active responsible member of the Pet Food Manufacturers Association, PURINA adopts industry best practice.
+As an active responsible member of the Pet Food Manufacturers’ Associations across Europe (and also supporting the European Pet Food Manufacturers’ Association FEDIAF).
+PURINA® adopts industry best practice.

-The PURINA range of pet foods includes some of the most well-known and best-loved brands, many of which have been around for generations.
+The PURINA® range of pet foods includes some of the most well-known and best-loved brands, many of which have been around for generations.
 For optimal health your pet needs a diet which is nutritionally complete and balanced and also palatable.
-To achieve the right balance of nutrients in our pet food and appeal to the tastes of pets, we use ingredients that include meat and fish, vegetables, cereals, vitamins and minerals.
+To achieve the right balance of nutrients in our pet food and appeal to the tastes of pets, we use ingredients that include animal based raw materials (such as chicken, beef, lamb and fish), vegetables, cereals, vitamins and minerals.

 Read on to find out more about the ingredients commonly used in our pet food.

-Meats are generally good sources of protein, essential fatty acids, iron and some B group vitamins.
+Animal based raw materials (such as chicken, beef, lamb) are generally good sources of protein, essential fatty acids, iron and some B group vitamins.
 They also increase the palatability of a product and have a high digestibility.
 ‘Meat and animal derivatives’ is a legal term used for pet food labelling and refers to all animal based ingredients.
-By law, these ingredients must come from animals which have been veterinary inspected and passed as fit for human consumption, but which are surplus to the requirements of the human food industry.
-This means PURINA pet food contains meat from the same animals we eat such as beef, lamb, poultry and pork.
+By law, these ingredients must come from animals which have been inspected under veterinary supervision and passed as fit for human consumption, but they are often surplus to the requirements of the human food industry.
+This means PURINA® pet food contains animal based raw materials from the same animals we eat such as beef, lamb, poultry and pork.
 Strict legislation assures the quality of the protein and means that no ingredients such as spinal cord, euthanized pets or sick animals go into our pet foods.

 Fish muscle contains iodine.
 Because bones are frequently ground when preparing the fish, a good source of calcium and phosphorus is also provided.
 The flesh of oily fish contains vitamin A & D and omega 3.